 We believe this unsigned violin was made some time around 1950 based on a crumbling newspaper clipping that was in the case.
 (The clipping didn't survive.)
 This instrument looks like it was made by a skilled woodworker who was a little unsure of how a violin was actually made.
 It appears that this violin is completely made from koa, with a particularly nicely figured piece for the top.
-Unlike many folk fiddles we see, this violin is actually playable.
-Because the top is maple it isn't very loud, but it does have a sweet, mellow tone.
+Unlike many folk fiddles we see, this violin is actually playable (but not by the standards for true classical violins).
+Because the top is koa it isn't very loud, but it does have a sweet, mellow tone.
 Includes a vintage hardshell case.